ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

-### Only see your books
+### Show the logged in user only their books
 Setup complete!
-Now lets make it so that when you're logged in you only see *your* books.
+Now lets make it so that when a user is logged in they only see *their* books.

 Update `BookController.php` `getIndex()` so that the query includes a user_id filter: